Thelymitra campanulata: Taxonomy and naming

 Thelymitra campanulata was first formally described in 1840 by John Lindley and the description was published in A Sketch of the Vegetation of the Swan River Colony.
 The specific epithet (campanulata) is derived from the Latin word campanula meaning "bell".
 The common name "shirt orchid" comes from a similarity of the colouring of the flower to a shirt style familiar to early settlers.

 Distribution and habitat

-The bell sun orchid is widespread between Kalbarri and Israelite Bay but is more common in coastal and near coastal areas, often growing in sandy soil under shrubs.
+Bell sun orchid is widespread between Kalbarri and Israelite Bay but is more common in coastal and near coastal areas, often growing in sandy soil under shrubs.
 It is especially common in Kalbarri National Park.

 Conservation

 Thelymitra campanulata is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.